frendsick/torth/docs/intrinsics.md

 # Intrinsics

 Intrinsics are built-in functions that generate static assembly output.
-The key difference between a [keyword](keywords.md) and an intrinsic is that the behavior of a keyword is dependent on other words in the program, whereas an intrinsic will always generate the same assembly output regardless of the context in which it is used.
+The key difference between a [keyword](keywords.md) and an intrinsic is that the behavior of a keyword is dependent on other words in the program.
+In contrast, an intrinsic will always generate the same assembly output regardless of the context in which it is used.

 ## List of Intrinsics